flangknecht/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 A Txn-token typically represents the call-chain of workloads necessary to complete a logical function initiated by an external or internal workload.
 The `txn` claim in the Txn-token provides a unique identifier that when logged by the TTS and each subsequent workload can provide both discovery and auditability of successful and failed transactions.
 It is therefore strongly RECOMMENDED to use an identifier, unique within the Trust Domain, for the `txn` value.

 ## Transaction Token Service Discovery
 A workload may use various mechanisms to determine which Transaction Token Service to interact with.
-Workloads MUST retrieve configuration information from a trusted source to minimize the risk of a threat actor providing malicious configuration data that points to a Transaction Token Service under it's control.
+Workloads MUST retrieve configuration information from a trusted source to minimize the risk of a threat actor providing malicious configuration data that points to a Transaction Token Service under its control.
 Such a service could be used to collect Access Tokens sent as part of the Transaction Token Request message.

 To mitigate this risk, workloads SHOULD authenticate the service providing the configuration information and verify the integrity of the configuration information.
 This ensures that no unauthorized entity can insert or alter configuration data.
-The workload SHOULD use Transport Layer Security (TLS) to authenticate the endpoint and secure the communication channel.
+The workload SHOULD use Transport Layer Security (TLS) to authenticate the endpoint and to secure the communication channel.
 Additionally, application-layer signatures or message authentication codes MAY be used to detect any tampering with the configuration information.

 ## Workload Configuration Protection
 A workload may be configured to access more than one instance of a Transaction Token Service to ensure redundancy or reduce latency for transaction token requests.
 The workload configuration should be protected against unauthorized addition or removal of Transaction Token Service instances.
 An attacker may perform a denial of service attack or degrade the performance of a system by removing an instance of a Transaction Token Service from the workload configuration.